• Skip to primary navigation

 Headaches are the WORST!
 Ever since I was little I have suffered from migraines, tension, and sinus headaches.
 There is one thing I always turn to for headache relief.
 And it's these DIY Freezer Bags.

-Like a boo boo bag for your head, these reusable fabric cold packs are easy to keep on hand when you need to soothe your head.
+Like a boo-boo bag for your head, these reusable fabric cold packs are easy to keep on hand when you need to soothe your head and find headache relief.

 Although my headaches aren't classified as migraines anymore, I still get severe headaches about once a month.
 They are caused by allergies, stress, caffeine, and pretty much if people look at me the wrong way.